-- 4. Fish Facilities Maintenance. - 4.1.
-General. - 4.1.1.
-Routine Maintenance. - 4.1.1.1.
-Staff gages and other water-level sensors will be installed, cleaned, and/or repaired as required. - 4.1.1.2.
-Scheduled fishway maintenance, to the extent practicable, will be conducted during periods when passage has been documented to be at its lowest during the regular scheduled workday, to minimize impacts to migrating salmonids. - 4.1.1.3.
-Maintenance activities that occur during the fish passage period and that may affect fish passage will be reported in the weekly reports. - 4.2.
-Juvenile Fish Passage Facilities. - 4.2.1.
-Routine Maintenance. - 4.2.1.1.
+4. Fish Facilities Maintenance.

+4.1.1.1.
+Staff gages and other water-level sensors will be installed, cleaned, and/or repaired as required.

+4.1.1.2.
+Scheduled fishway maintenance, to the extent practicable, will be conducted during periods when passage has been documented to be at its lowest during the regular scheduled workday, to minimize impacts to migrating salmonids.

+4.1.1.3.
+Maintenance activities that occur during the fish passage period and that may affect fish passage will be reported in the weekly reports.

+4.2.1.1.
 Submersible Traveling Screens.
 The STS system will receive preventive maintenance or repair at all times of the year, including the winter maintenance period.
 Whenever a generator malfunctions or is scheduled for maintenance, the three STSs in that turbine may be maintained, repaired, or exchanged for other STSs needing maintenance or repair.
-One third of the STSs at Bonneville are scheduled for complete overhaul each year resulting in a three-year maintenance cycle unless future developments indicate that longer life expectancy is possible. - 4.2.1.2.
+One third of the STSs at Bonneville are scheduled for complete overhaul each year resulting in a three-year maintenance cycle unless future developments indicate that longer life expectancy is possible.

+4.2.1.2.
 Juvenile Bypass System.
 The juvenile bypass facilities will receive preventive maintenance throughout the year.
 During the juvenile fish passage season, this will normally be above-water work such as maintenance of automatic systems, air lines, electrical systems, and monitoring equipment.
 During the winter maintenance period, the systems may be dewatered downstream of the gatewell orifices.
 The systems will then be visually inspected in all accessible areas for damaged equipment and in areas that may cause problems to the juvenile fish.
 Any problem areas identified are to be repaired if the project is able.
 In extreme cases, the work will be contracted as soon as possible or repaired during the next winter maintenance period.
 Channel modifications and general maintenance also should be completed at this time.

+a.
 The trash racks are to be raked just prior to the juvenile fish passage season and whenever trash accumulations are suspected because of increased head across the trash racks (>1.5') or increased juvenile fish descaling.
 Additional trash rack raking may be necessary when a storm brings large quantities of debris down river to the project.
 Gatewell orifices in the unit being raked will be closed during the procedure.